Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: Application to the solar corona

 How does the velocity filtration model with a single $\kappa$ distribution compare to the observed temperature profile of the solar corona?
-Assuming the reference radius $r_0$ to be the upper end of the chromosphere, i.e., $r_0 = R_\odot + h$ with $R_\odot = 7\times 10^5$ km and $h = 2\times 10^3$ km, $T_{\rms 0} = 10^4$ K, and $M_\odot = 2\times 10^{30}$ kg, the corresponding temperature profile is computed as a function of the height above the photosphere, and plotted for the case of Fe $(m_\rms = 56)$ for different values of $\kappa$ in the left panel Fig.~\ref{fig:T_corona} and for different species, assuming $\kappa_\rms = 1.5$, in the right panel.
+Assuming the reference radius $r_0$ to be the upper end of the chromosphere, i.e., $r_0 = R_\odot + h$ with $R_\odot = 7\times 10^5$ km and $h = 2\times 10^3$ km, $T_{\rms 0} = 10^4$ K, and $M_\odot = 2\times 10^{30}$ kg, the corresponding temperature profile is computed as a function of the height above the photosphere, and plotted for the case of Fe $(m_\rms = 56)$ for different values of $\kappa$ in the left panel Fig.~\ref{fig:T_corona}, adopting $v_{\rm max} = 3.5\,\sigma_{p0} = 3.5\sqrt{m_\rms/m_p}\,\sigma_{\rms 0}$, and for different species in the right panel, assuming $\kappa_\rms = 1.5$.
+In the latter case, we show the $v_{\rm max}=3.5\,\sigma_{p0}$ case as solid lines, together with fainter comparison curves for $v_{\rm max}=3\,\sigma_{p0}$ and $6\,\sigma_{p0}$.
 The symbols denote the temperature inferred from the observed spectral (UV) linewidths of heavy ionic species in the upper chromosphere and lower corona \citep[][]{Peter.01,Wilhelm.etal.07,Yang.etal.09}.
-We have adopted $v_{\rm max} = 3\,\sigma_{p 0} = 3\sqrt{m_\rms/m_p}\,\sigma_{\rms 0}$ (the subcript $p$ denotes protons), since this reproduces the coronal temperature of Fe reasonably well.
-While $T_\rms$ increases outwards in all cases, only for $\kappa_\rms \approx 1.5-2$ it rises as drastically as the observed profile, with a pressure scale height less than $10^3$ km.
+These should be interpreted as effective temperatures inferred from linewidths, which combine thermal broadening with non-thermal motions\citep[][]{Wilhelm.etal.07}.
+The choice $v_{\rm max}\sim {\rm few}\,\sigma_{p0}$ reproduces the coronal temperature of Fe reasonably well and is consistent with the fact that the first break in the ion DF is expected to lie between $\sigma_{p0}$ and $\sigma_{e0}$, if the drive is not too strong (see Fig.~\ref{fig:fi_vs_t}).
+While $T_\rms$ increases outwards in all cases, only for $\kappa_\rms \approx 1.5-3$ it rises as drastically as the observed profile, with a pressure scale height less than $10^3$ km.
 For a Maxwellian-like (large $\kappa_\rms$) DF, the EOS is nearly isothermal and $T_\rms$ gradually rises, with a large scale height $\gtrsim 10^4$ km.
-For $\kappa_\rms$ closer to $3/2$, the base temperature exceeds the chromospheric temperature $T_{\rms 0} = 10^4$ K by a greater degree. $T_{\rms}$ rises rapidly to a steady value that roughly scales linearly with the atomic mass $m_\rms/m_p$ and is as large as $10^6$ K for heavier elements.
+For $\kappa_\rms$ closer to $3/2$, the base temperature exceeds the chromospheric temperature $T_{\rms 0} = 10^4$ K by a greater degree. $T_{\rms}$ rises rapidly to a steady value that roughly scales linearly with the atomic mass through the ambipolar factor $A_\rms-Z_\rms/2$ ($\approx 3A_\rms/4$ for heavier elements, since $Z_\rms\approx A_\rms/2$ in an H-dominated plasma), increases with increasing $v_{\rm max}$, and is as large as $10^6$ K for heavier elements.
+As shown in the right panel of Fig.~\ref{fig:T_corona}, the proton temperature in the lower corona remains of order a few $\times 10^4$ to $10^5$ K (roughly consistent with the observations of \citet[][]{Marsch.etal.99}), whereas heavier ions can already reach temperatures of order $10^5$-$10^6$ K just above the transition region.
+This strong mass dependence is an important prediction of the velocity filtration model.
 Leaving aside the deviations due to the details of ionization physics not incorporated in the current model, the predictions of velocity filtration are in reasonable agreement with the data.
+We emphasize, however, that the comparison shown here is intended only as a proof of principle rather than as a precision fit to the observations.
+Although Section~\ref{sec:corona_timescales} shows that, for fiducial low-coronal parameters, the quasilinear tail-formation (heating) time is typically much shorter than the characteristic radiative cooling or transport times, a more quantitative confrontation with the data would still require incorporating sophisticated prescriptions for non-equilibrium ionization and radiative transfer/cooling, which are beyond the scope of the present paper.